WeTransfer/wt-api-docs/source/includes/_authorization.md

 }
 ```

-If you send a wrong API key, the response will have a status code of `403`, and a body that looks like this:
+If you send an API key that is invalid, the response will have a status code of `403`, and a body that looks like this:

 ```json
 {